 - anesthesiologist role or lack thereof after discharge from PACU, recognition and or duty to communicate when patient is decompensating post-op

 - anesthesiologist duty to recognize sign of potential PE and escalate care

 - failure to properly monitor patient with severe heart failure and pulmonary hypertension resulting in hypercarbic / hypoxic respiratory arrest

-- phrenic nerve injury after interscalene nerve block
+- severe nerve injury after nerve block / catheter

 - Q: In what percentage of your cases were you retained by the plaintiff?